 The 1980s band REO Speedwagon got its name and logo from the truck built in Lansing.
 You can check out a couple of versions of this truck at the RE Olds Transportation Museum, located in downtown Lansing.
 Another fun fact is it is the only Oldsmobile museum in the world.

 Behind yellow “CAUTION” tape, the museum’s rear wall features a tribute to Lansing’s First Responders.
 The shiny red 1938 REO Speedwagon fire truck is on display.
 Other REO Speedwagons at the museum include the 1923 REO Speedwagon Flat Bed.

 Michigan’s state capitol building, located in Lansing, is the only state capitol building designated as a National Historic Landmark.
 Michigan is also the only state in the union that has a capital that’s not the county seat.
 Michigan’s capital is Lansing; however, the county seat is in Mason.

 While officially Michigan’s Victorian-era capitol building is for government, it is as much an art installment as any art museum.
 With nine acres of hand-painted ceilings, walls, columns, and woodwork, artistic talents were at work in the construction.
 Look closely at the walnut woodwork and marble columns; most likely, you won’t be able to notice it’s painted pine and cast iron.
-Guided tours leave regularly from the Information Desk or request the booklet and take a self-guided tour.
+Guided tours leave regularly from the Heritage Hall or request the booklet from the Information Desk and take a self-guided tour.

 Boji Tower, the tallest building in Lansing, Michigan is 345 feet tall and 23 stories.
 Oldsmobile founder R.E.
 Olds financed the construction, initially called Olds Tower, completed in 1931.
 The building became the Michigan National Tower and has since been renamed Boji Tower for the building’s current owners.